BriteSnow/sketch-storyboard/README.md

 - taskmanager-spec-03-A-ProjectView.png
 - taskmanager-spec-03-B-AddTicket.png

-Then, the ...-grid-... version is exproted for the 02-... because the 02-A- artboard as the ```_grid_```
+Then, since the 03-A-ProjectList artboard has the special ```_grid_``` layer, a "...-grid-..."" version of all the story layers for this artboard are exported as well.
-- taskmanager-spec-grid-02-A-ProjectList.png (this is because we had the special ```_grid_```)
+- taskmanager-spec-grid-02-A-ProjectList.png
-- taskmanager-spec-grid-02-B-AddProject.png (this is because we had the special ```_grid_```)
+- taskmanager-spec-grid-02-B-AddProject.png

-and finally, the 03-A... and 03-B have some "overlay layers"
+and finally, the story layers "03-A-ProjectView" and "03-B-AddTicket" has each an "overlay layer" name "-annotations-" and "-overlay-" respetively, which will result in the export of these two additional files:
-- taskmanager-spec-overlay-03-A-ProjectView.png (because we got the -overlay- as children of 03-A-ProjectView)
+- taskmanager-spec-overlay-03-A-ProjectView.png (contains the -overlay- layer)
-- taskmanager-spec-annotations-03-B-AddTicket.png (because we have the "-annotations-" as direct children of 03-B...)
+- taskmanager-spec-annotations-03-B-AddTicket.png (contains the "-annotations-")

-## Install

-- Find your Sketch folder by going to: "Plugins > Reveal Plugins Folder..."
-- Copy this folder to this "Plugins"
-    + You can